 #5.
 But, Also Not Raising An Extra 25% In The Last Round is the confusing flip side of #4 –– being too cheap when you raise VC capital — because times are good.
 Too many founders raise too little because they think they can raise more, at a higher price, later.
 Well, maybe.
 But I’d say 66% of the SaaS companies I work with always end up needing about 25% more than they planned.
 Just raise it.
 Maybe even put that 25% at a different bank, and don’t touch it.
 Then, you have your security blanket.
 Almost everyone ends up needing an extra 3-9 months of runway.
 Almost everyone.
 I needed it.

 #6.
 Not Being Physically Closer to Key Customers — and Partners.
 This is a mistake I see so many first-time founders make.
 They don’t get on jets.
 They don’t go meet prospects in person, which is bad enough … because the competitor that does wins the deal.
 But even worse, they don’t visit their key customers in person even after the deal closes.
 You gotta be there.
-At least once a quarter.
-They even call these meetings QBRs — Quarterly Business Reviews — for a reason 🙂 And if you have a huge account, a whale — set up a field office there.
+At least once a quarter, even now.
+Even when the world now runs on Zoom.
+They call these meetings QBRs — Quarterly Business Reviews — for a reason. 🙂 And if you have a huge account, a whale — set up a field office there.
 Right next door.
 If you close a $500k ACV deal in London, put a country manager, or GM, or CS exec there.
 Same in Seoul, or Chicago, or New York, or L.A.
 If you can walk over to visit your customers and partners, you will get more out of them.
 More account growth.
 More referrals.
 More upsell.
 Better retention.
 And less churn.
 The vendor that is the closest to the key customer or partner, all things being equal, wins.
 It’s still all personal in bigger deals.
 Maybe even more than ever.